kalpeshjethva18/ToDoListExample/README.md

 # ToDoListExample
- SwiftUI and CoreData implementation of a ToDoList
+Implementation of a ToDoList with  SwiftUI and CoreData!